 A four-bedroom detached family home on Rowen Park in Beardwood costs in the region of £290,000.
 Other popular family areas of the town include Whitehall, Sunnyhurst and Cranberry.
 Here, a three-bedroom semi-detached house is usually priced between £140,000 and £170,000.
 Two-bedroom flats generally start at £350 a month, whereas a four-bedroom detached house is priced in the region of £900.

 Some of the best neighbourhoods are Pleasington, Darwen, Cherry Tree, Witton, with Lammack and Beardwood being the safest.
 Beardwood, Feniscowles and Pleckgate are popular for families due to the surrounding countryside and good local schools.
 Blackburn remains a good place to raise a family, as the gentrified area has many more people renovating old 50s homes.
 The most dangerous places to live in are around the town centre, where most of Blackburn’s crime takes place.

 Is Blackburn a Safe City?

 There are some safer areas to Blackburn, where families and young people can thrive, however there are always more dangerous areas to any city.
-More crime has taken place in Blackburn town centre than anywhere else, with 208 crimes recorded in September 2019 alone, the most common was shoplifting with a total of 48 incidents, anti-social behaviour was also highly reported with 44 and public order at 27, whilst violence and sexual offences were recorded 36 times.
+More crime has taken place in Blackburn town centre, with 208 crimes recorded in September 2019 alone, the most common was shoplifting with a total of 48 incidents, anti-social behaviour was also highly reported with 44 and public order at 27, whilst violence and sexual offences were recorded 36 times.
 Overall throughout Blackburn, more than 1660 crimes reported in the area of Blackburn and Darwen during September 2019.
 Here are a list of areas and crime statistics reported by Police UK crime figures:

 75 crimes were reported here in September 2019